waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 Order an Ubuntu VPS and create an SSH connection.

-Check if you have an SSH key:
+Check if you have an SSH key on your local machine:

 ```bash
 ls ~/.ssh/id_rsa.pub